jean-pierreBoth/multistochgrad/README.md

 handwritten digits form 0 to 9.
 The logistic regression, with 10 classes,  is tested with the 3 algorithms and some comments are provided, comparing the results.
 Times are obtained by launching twice the example to avoid the compilation time of the first pass.
-Run times are those obtained on a 4 hyperthreaded i7-cores laptop at 2.7Ghz
+Run times are those obtained on a 4 hyperthreaded i7-cores laptop at 2.7Ghz.
+(If you want to run the examples just download and modify the path to mnist files according to your settings in the examples sources)

 ### SCSG logistic regression